Mustapha

 Written by Freddie Mercury

 This track premiered at the 20th International Fan Club Convention in Prestatyn.
-This different backing track has piano, bass, drums/percussion, and some guide vocals from headphone leakage.
+This is a different backing track (piano, bass, drms) than the final one that appears on Jazz.
 Of particular interest is an unused bridge that includes a part from what will become Play The Game.

 Bicycle Race (Album Version) 3:01